samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

     //   3   3   3   3 <-- pig #3
 ```

-Now, if one bucket is a poison, we immeidately know which one of those `8` buckets by it's unique pattern.
+Now, if one bucket is a poison, we immediately know which one of those `8` buckets by its unique pattern.

 Ok, so `3` pigs for `1` round enables to test `8` or `2^3` buckets.
-It is evident, that for `1` round the number of possbiel buckets is `2^pigs`
+It is evident, that for `1` round the number of possible buckets is `2^pigs`

-How this changes with the grouws of rounds?
+How this changes with the growth of rounds?
 Let's observe another example, `3` pigs, `2` rounds:

 ```kotlin
     //